CODE OF CONDUCT

 – I will keep my focus on basketball and avoid pairing off with a person of the opposite sex during all trips, practices, and games.
 I will follow the rules established by my team.

 – No jewelry will be worn during practice or games I will maintain a clean-cut appearance and will be responsible for my social media accounts(any posts, tweets, retweets or any other forms of social media with questionable content a play will be disciplined and possible suspension from the program).

 We have Coaches certified in Drug and Alcohol Recognition training:

 1. This allows trained coaches to request a drug test within the law.

-2. This also allows for targeted testing along with random testing (see #5)
+2. This also allows for testing under reasonable suspicion, along with random testing (see #5)

 3. If a test is requested player’s parents would have 24 hours to get the player tested at Selectforce.
 Failure to do so is considered a failed test.

 4. If player refuses to take the test, that is considered a failed test.